-The venetian blind clacked against the window frame and waited, trembling, for the breeze to lift it again.
+Clack.
+The venetian blind settled against the window frame and waited, trembling, for the soft breeze to lift it again.
 When it did, shadows bunched and rippled along Simone’s legs, lingered at the hem of her skirt, and fell back to her ankles.
-A tide, rushing up a beach, and retreating.
+A tide, rushing up a beach and retreating.
 She was stretched out on the office couch, fanning herself with the brim of my hat.
 I was sitting with my feet on the desk, tie loosened, collar unbuttoned, watching her through half closed eyes.
 Reading people is something I do well, and I sensed that she was resisting the urge to smile.

 “What’s funny?”
 I asked.